Top Must-See Attractions in Barcelona (2026 Travel Guide)

 Typical Travel Costs

-Barcelona is a vibrant city that caters to all types of travelers, offering a range of budgets for accommodation, food, and activities.
+Barcelona is a vibrant city that caters to travelers of all budgets, offering a range of options for accommodation, food, and activities.
 Here’s a breakdown of typical travel costs to help you plan your trip effectively.

 Expense CategoryBudget TravelerMid-Range TravelerLuxury Traveler